hackerutsav/Vagrant-Setup/README.md

 This repo contains all the initial requirements for getting started out Vagrant.

-Vagrant provides easy to configure, reproducible, and portable work environments built on top of standard technology to provide a consistent environemnt for everybody in th team.
+Vagrant provides easy to configure, reproducible, and portable work environments built on top of standard technology to provide a consistent environment for everybody in the team.

 How to get started